ayushgoel24/OpenCVProjects/README.md

 ### GUI application with docker
 1. You need to run:

-`docker run --name myopencv_container -v /home/behnam/workspace/OpenCVProjects:/OpenCVProjects --env="DISPLAY" --env="QT_X11_NO_MITSHM=1" --volume="/tmp/.X11-unix:/tmp/.X11-unix:rw"  -it myopencv-image`
+`docker run --name myopencv_container -v /home/behnam/workspace/OpenCVProjects:/OpenCVProjects --env="DISPLAY" --env="QT_X11_NO_MITSHM=1" --volume="/tmp/.X11-unix:/tmp/.X11-unix:rw"  -it myopencv_image`

 2. On the host run the following (every time you run your container):